 The Director, Civil Rights Center, (CRC), U.S. Department of Labor, 200 Constitution Avenue NW, Room N-4123, Washington, DC 20210, 202-693-6502; 202-693-6515 (TTY).
 If you file a complaint with the recipient, you must wait either until the recipient issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner), before filing with the Civil Rights Center (see address above).
 If the recipient does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you do not have to wait for the recipient to issue that Notice before filing a complaint with the CRC.
-However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after you filed your complaint with the recipient).
-If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
+However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after you filed your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.